karpour/journalctl-ts/readme.md

 });
 ```

-Filtering by dates is possible by setting `from` and/or `until`.
+Filtering by dates is possible by setting `since` and/or `until`.
 If `until` is set, tailing will be disabled.

 ```typescript
 // Filter from 2022-01-01 12:00:00 until 2022-01-03 00:00:00